catmoji/catmoji/README.md

 ## Building the font

-Once the necessary build tools are all in place, simply running
+Once the necessary build tools are all in place, simply running:

     make